MarcoLizza/mode13h.dev/_posts/2026-06-28-is-fixed-point-still-relevant.md

 I won't be using it everywhere across my codebase, 'though, especially to replace what naturally lives in floating point.
 Floating point math is perfectly suited for a lot of higher-level calculations.
 Also, I would avoid using it where values can easily escape the range above, as the library does not provide saturation or overflow protection.
 I'm aiming for is more of a hybrid strategy: do the comfortable high-level setup in `float`, convert stable starting values and increments once, then let fixed point handle the hot inner portion where it actually buys something.

-You can find the library [here](https://github.com/MarcoLizza/libfix32), along with the relevant benchmark results.
+You can find the library [here](https://github.com/MarcoLizza/libfix32), along with the benchmark results.

 That is all for now.
 See ya next. :)